• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 The gums are cut open and flapped back to allow better access to the contaminated area.
 A mechanical cleaning is performed, often in conjunction with antiseptics.
 This procedure is sometimes referred to as open-flap debridement.

-This option comes with a lot of possible complications.
+This option comes with many potential complications.
 The exposure of porous membranes can lead to further infection, especially during the healing period.
-It should only be performed if the other types of treatment fail.
+It should be performed only if other forms of treatment fail.

 Dental implant infection antibiotics